 Who are the Judges

-Non Exec member of the Food Standards Agency (FSA) Board and Defra’s Animal Health and Welfare Board England (AHWBE).
+A member of Defra’s Pig Core Group and Defra’s Animal Health and Welfare Board England (AHWBE).

 David won the inaugural National Pig Awards-Single Site Producer of the year in 2014 .
 He runs a 700 Sow Farrow to finish unit in Lincolnshire selling over 30 Pigs/Sow/Year .
 He said it is inspiring to see the high standard of entrants we have seen in previous years.